jerseyweeds/multistreamnews.tv/README.md

 ### Quick Add News Channels
 * **Built-in News Channels**: Curated collection of major news outlets with one-click access
 * **One-Click News Access**: Colorful quick-add buttons for major news outlets including:
-  - Sky News, NBC, ABC, CBS, BBC, CNN, Fox News, MSNBC, C-SPAN, PBS NewsHour
-  - International: DW, France 24, Al Jazeera, Bloomberg, Reuters, Euronews
+  - Sky News, NBC, ABC, LiveNOW, 6abc, DW, France 24, Bloomberg, Al Jazeera, CNBC, NASA
-  - Canadian: CBC News, CTV News, Global News
-  - Australian: ABC News Australia, 9 News Australia
-  - Regional: 6abc, NASA, and more
 * **Color-Coded Buttons**: Each news channel button has a unique color from a 12-color palette for easy visual identification
 * **Expandable Interface**: The news channels section can be collapsed to save space when not needed